jsullivan/CSS3-Horizontal-combo-chart/README.markdown

 		</div>
 	</div>

+Then, link to the included stylesheet in the head of your html.

 For each new summary of data, create a new combo-fill element containing its own combo-label and fill-amount.

 See the example.html for colors and styles.